 I try to spend some time getting to know them and making sure they trust that I do know them well enough to make good suggestions.
 I am also a consistent cheerleader for less well-known colleges, reminding my students that there are thousands of colleges in this country and they can’t possibly know all the good ones.
 And, I can be very pushy.
 If I think they would like a college I tell them I won’t stop asking until they research it and give me a good reason that they don’t like it.
 And, “I’ve never heard of it” or “a friend of a friend says it’s (fill in the blank)” doesn’t count.

 What in your mind makes a good college essay?

-Sally: I look, first and foremost, for sincerity.
+First and foremost, sincerity.
 It is pretty clear to me when a student has picked a topic that isn’t meaningful to him or her.
-While I (like most admissions counselors) prized originality, an original topic that felt forced was not as good as a topic that, while common, read as sincere and meaningful to the student.
+While I (like most admissions counselors) prize originality, an original topic that feels forced is not as good as a topic that, while common, reads as sincere and meaningful to the student.
 Beyond that, I always recommend that students use an informal and conversational writing style.
 It helps us get to know who the student is in a non-academic way.

 If we have the time, my approach is very relaxed.
 I take the time to get to know the student to make sure that this remains their process and that their voice is always heard.